We cannot add much to the celebrations of the Normandy landings but we hope to give you some interesting facts.

 “D-DAY” WAS A COMMON MILITARY TERM, ACCORDING TO EISENHOWER’S PERSONAL AIDE.

 A few years after Eisenhower retired from public life, he was asked if the “D” in “D-day” stood for anything.
-In response to this inquiry, his aide Robert Schultz (a brigadier general) said that “any amphibious operation has a ‘departed date’; therefore the shortened term ‘D-Day’ is used” [PDF].
+In response to this inquiry, his aide Robert Schultz (a brigadier general) said that “any amphibious operation has a ‘departed date’; therefore the shortened term ‘D-Day’ is used” [PDF]

 D-DAY WAS AMONG THE LARGEST AMPHIBIOUS ASSAULTS IN MILITARY HISTORY.

 On D-Day, approximately 156,115 Allied troops—representing the United States, the United Kingdom, Canada, Australia, Belgium, Czechoslovakia, France, Greece, New Zealand, Norway, and Poland—landed on the beaches of Normandy.
 They were accompanied by almost 7000 nautical vessels.
-In terms of aerial support, the Allies showed up with more than 10,000 individual aircrafts, which outnumbered the German planes 30 to one.
+In terms of aerial support, the Allies showed up with more than 10,000 individual aircraft, which outnumbered the German planes 30 to one.

 ON D-DAY, FLOATING TANKS WERE DEPLOYED BY THE ALLIES.